moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Request Parameters: The parameters are defined in
 {{track-req-params}}.

-### Track Request Parameters {#track-req-params}

-The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE REQUEST control messages.
-The peers MUST close the connection if there are duplicates.
-The Parameter Value Length field indicates the length of the Parameter Value.

-#### GROUP SEQUENCE Parameter

-The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects.
-The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.

-#### OBJECT SEQUENCE Parameter

-The OBJECT SEQUENCE parameter (key 0x01) identifies the object with the track to start delivering objects.
-The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
-The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.

-#### AUTHORIZATION INFO Parameter

-AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
-This parameter is populated for cases where the authorization is required at the track level.
-This parameter is applicable in SUBSCRIBE REQUEST and ANNOUNCE messages.

 ## ANNOUNCE OK {#message-announce-ok}

 The receiver sends an `ANNOUNCE OK` control message to acknowledge the